Bergfreunde GmbH Website Privacy Policy

 2.6.2 E-Mail Newsletter

-On the basis of your explicit consent, you can subscribe to our free e-mail newsletter, consisting of our „Bergfreunde Newsletter“ (with product information and promotions such as raffles etc.) and the „Bergfreunde Deals“ (special offers for a product) on our website.
-We use our e-mail newsletter to inform you regularly about all areas of our offering.
-In order to adapt the email newsletter optimally to your interests, we offer the choice when subscribing to receive the email newsletter with product information primarily for men or for women.
+In order to adapt the Service-Mails to your interests, we offer the choice when subscribing to receive the email newsletter with product information primarily for men or for women.
 Furthermore, we also process (a) the data collected from you when registering (the data shown as mandatory fields are required for receipt, data marked as voluntary only serve to address you more personally), (b) interests selected by you on a voluntary basis, if applicable, (c) data on your usage behaviour after we have sent you e-mails (e.g. click behaviour), as well as (d) the information from our customer database (cf. section 2.6.1).
-You can manage your subscription via the newsletter settings linked in each e-mail newsletter.
+You can manage your subscription via the e-mail marketing settings linked in each e-mail newsletter.

 The legal basis for the processing is your consent (Art.
 6 (1) lit. a GDPR) in conjunction with Section 7 (2) UWG [German Act against Unfair Competition].